drabell/BellWeather/README.md

 Another example obtaing weather forecast for New York City: https://www.metaweather.com/api/location/2459115

+USAGE
+Click on Location list to open another window displaying 6-days weather forecast (note: originally it was limited to 5-days per special project requirements) The button in the upper-right corner toggles the reading between Celsius/Fahrenheit scales.
+Temperature reading collor code: red for t>=30C and blue for t<=30.

+To add location click on the floating action button at the bottom ob the main screen to open the search box.
+Enter search query and click on search button.
+Click on the item in results list to add it to permanent storage.
+Use 'long-click" to remove existing list item
+Refer to the sample screenshot highlighting aforementioned use cases.

 LOCATIONS DATA PERSISTENCE LAYER (DAO)
-The list of Locations can be dynamically modified by adding new search items or removing existing ones (long-click - refer to the screenshot).
-The list is stored locally using custom DAO persistence lib.
+The list of Locations can be dynamically modified by adding new search items or  removing the existing ones.
+The list is stored locally using custom DAO persistence objects.

 BUG REPORT
-Strange error discovered regarding the wind speed in the NY City for 08/06/2018: site data shows wind speed as -246mph (?!).
-The same value returned by the app.
+Error discovered regarding the wind speed readings in the NY City on 08/06/2018: the site data shows wind speed as -246mph (?!).
+The same value is returned by the app.
 Status: TBD

 Author's contact info: bell@alexanderbell.us